Seagate/cortx-prvsnr/docs/mini_prvsnr_api.md

 ## Overview

-Provisioner support mini-provisioner interfaces exposed by CORTX componnents (including Provisioner itself).
+Provisioner supports mini-provisioner interfaces exposed by CORTX componnents (including Provisioner itself).

 These interfaces are defined using specification files located in